domoszlai/svg2gcode/README.md

 }
 ```

-In the case you want to overwrite it, copy this favor to a text file and modify it accordign to your need.
+In the case you want to overwrite it, copy this favor to a text file and modify it according to your need.
 Then use juicy-gcode as follows:

 ```
 $ juicy-gcode SVGFILE -f FLAVORFILE